pschatzmann/arduino-audio-tools/README.md

 - a simple I2S class (to read and write to the internal I2S)
 - a simple ADC class (to read analog data with the help of I2S)
+- a simple PWM class (to write audio data with the help of PWM)
-- Additional Stream implementations: MemoryStream, URLStream, I2SStream, A2DPStream, PrintStream
+- Additional Stream implementations: MemoryStream, URLStream, I2SStream, A2DPStream, PrintStream,
 - Converters
 - Musical Notes (with frequencies of notes)
 - SineWaveGenerator (to generate a sine tone) and [Mozzi](https://sensorium.github.io/Mozzi/) for more complex scenario